lucasfmerino/lucasfmerino/README.md

   <br/>
   I am mechanical engineer and passionate for programming.
   <br/>
   Every day I try to learn something new.
-My goal is to work in the backend programming area.
+My goal is to work in the area of programming and development.
 </div>
   <br/>
   <a href="https://github.com/lucasfmerino">